Prisoner law: Freedom of religion

-Prisoner Privacy law
+Prisoner privacy law

 The Fourth Amendment

-As part of the constitution, the Fourth Amendment protects prisoners' privacy by forbidding “unreasonable searches and seizures” of individuals' property.
+As part of the constitution, the Fourth Amendment to the United States Constitution protects prisoners' privacy by forbidding “unreasonable searches and seizures” of individuals' property.
 There are a variety of cases that fought to protect this privacy right, yet there are many cases that attempted to take it away.
 For example, the case Lanza v.
 New York ruled that prisons and inmates would not be protected under the fourth amendment.
 Further, in Bell v Wolfish which had to do with searches and seizures it was decided that prisoners shall not expect to have any privacy in prison.
 Both of these cases ruled against the protection of prisoners themselves being search or their property from being confiscated.
 However, in Wolff v McDonnell the courts established that prisoners should still be entitled to some rights even if they have committed a crime.
 In addition, the 1975 Bonner v.
 Coughlin case also protects that these privacy rights remain available to individuals in prison, to an extent.
 Searches and seizures of inmates and their property in prison occur without any prior announcement.
 The function of this is to search for any unauthorized property that inmates may be hiding and are needed in order to prevent or get rid of unauthorized property.
 In the case Parrat v Taylor an inmate's property was destroyed by a member of the prison staff which was not ruled as a violation by the courts.
 Essentially, this decision supported the conclusion that prisons must prioritize their own security and well-being over the privacy rights of inmates.
 Moreover, in the 1984 Hudson v.
 Palmer case, the Supreme Court decided that the privacy rights of inmates against searches were not protected.The case stated that this was important in order to maintain control and security within the prisons.
 Additionally, the case Timm v.
 Gunter decided that searches and seizures were not in violation of an inmates rights if it was for the sake of the prison and its security.
 Similarly, the case Levoy v.
 Mills ruled that no matter how big the invasion of privacy, it must be rightfully justified for the prison's welfare in order to be held in the prisons favor.